Sarthe

 Sarthe ([saʁt]) is a department of the French region of Pays de la Loire, and the province of Maine, situated in the Grand-Ouest of the country.
 It is named after the river Sarthe, which flows from east of Le Mans to just north of Angers.
 It had a population of 566,412 in 2019.

 History

-In the late 18th century, before it was officially Sarthe, the nobility built their Mansions and Chateaux there, as an escape from Paris.
+In the late 18th century, before it was officially Sarthe, the nobility built their mansions and chateaux in this region, as an escape from Paris.

 The department was created during the French Revolution on 4 March 1790, pursuant to the law of 22 December 1789, starting from a part of the province of Maine.
 The latter was divided into two departments, Sarthe to the east and Mayenne to the west.

 In Roman times, this province contained the city of Mans, and many of its ruins are still standing.
 The Roman Thermal Bathhouse attracts many tourists, as does the Theater of Aubigné-Racan, both located on the outskirts of Anjou, Maine, and Touraine.

 Marin Mersenne, perhaps the most important scientific figure in the early 17th century, was born in the vicinity of Sarthe.